 Trays can sometimes result in uneven coverage with your roller, but the screen inside the bucket technique ensures that you get even paint coverage on a good nap roller.

-Manhattan Mist Behr paint was the perfect color choice for this little girl’s nursery.
+Manhattan Mist Behr paint was the perfect colour choice for this little girl’s nursery.
 This paint choice served as a perfect backdrop to tie everything together.

 You can also find the perfect Behr paint choice for your next DIY paint project as well.
 Be sure to share your photos with us once you’ve transformed the rooms in your house using these five simple painting tips.
 We’d love to see what your baby nursery looks like!